Hridayam (soundtrack)

 Hridayam is the soundtrack album for the 2022 Malayalam film of the same name directed by Vineeth Sreenivasan, starring Pranav Mohanlal, Kalyani Priyadarshan, and Darshana Rajendran in the lead roles.
 The music and background score is composed by playback singer-composer Hesham Abdul Wahab.
 The soundtrack album features 15 songs with lyrics written by Kaithapram Damodaran Namboothiri, Arun Alat, Guna Balasubramanian and Sreenivasan.
 It was purchased and marketed by Think Music.

 The music album was highly anticipated as it is the first to be released in physical formats, including audio cassettes and music CDs after more than a decade.
 The album was split into A-side and B-side, with the former consisting 7 tracks was released first on 31 December 2021, coinciding New Year's Eve and the latter consisting of 8 tracks, was released on 7 January 2022.
 A promotional event was held on the same day in Kochi, to launch the album in physical formats.
 In addition, a limited edition LP record of the album will be launched after the film's release, which will have 20 tracks in total.

 Production

 Vineeth roped in Hesham Abdul Wahab as the composer instead of Shaan Rahman, who worked with all of the director's projects since the latter's debut film Malarvadi Arts Club (2010).
 Both Shaan and Vineeth wanted to "bring new talents to the industry and utilize in the right way".
 In an interview to The Hindu, Wahab had stated that the opportunity to work in Hridayam came at a time, when he was struggling as a composer and did not get the projects he expected to give music as he liked.
-Vineeth chosen him to compose for the film's score and soundtrack, as he appreciated his work in the Sufi album Qaddam Badha (2015).
+According to Hesham, Vineeth chose him to compose for the film's score and soundtrack, as he appreciated his work in the Sufi album Qaddam Badha (2015).